 - Organization benchmarking & assessments

 These six capabilities enable Marketing to be more agile.
 Agile is raising the bar.
-Transforming Marketing into an agile, more collaborative organization, requires balancing standardization and flexibility.
+Transforming Marketing into an agile, more collaborative organization requires balancing standardization and flexibility.
 It takes a different kind of Marketing Operations function.

 Yet, the research shows that fewer than 20% of marketers leverage best practices when it comes to engaging Marketing Ops.
-If you are committed to stay in, or aspire to join, the ranks of the BIC, it is essential that you integrate these six capabilities into your Marketing Ops function.
+If you are committed to staying in, or aspire to join, the ranks of the BIC, it is essential that you integrate these six capabilities into your Marketing Ops function.

 Are you wondering whether your Marketing Ops is among the 20%?
 Assess how well your Marketing Ops excels at each of these five critical competencies:

-- Organizational Alignment And Value: The degree to which your marketing ops functions ensure Marketing is aligned with the organization’s initiatives.
+- Organizational Alignment and Value: The degree to which your marketing ops functions ensure Marketing is aligned with the organization’s initiatives.

 - Performance Management: The extent to which your Marketing Ops function assists with establishing performance targets and reporting on results.

-- Data And Processes: The capabilities of your Marketing Ops team to assess and build operational processes, data management processes, and measurement processes.
+- Data and Processes: The capabilities of your Marketing Ops team to assess and build operational processes, data management processes, and measurement processes.

-- Systems And Tools: How well your Marketing Ops function facilitates the infrastructure (the data, systems, and tools) that the Marketing organization needs.
+- Systems and Tools: How well your Marketing Ops function facilitates the infrastructure (the data, systems, and tools) that the Marketing organization needs.

 - Marketing Skills And Proficiency: How well your Marketing Ops anticipates and builds the capabilities related to market and customer analysis, planning, program development, execution, and reporting.